bregman-arie/devops-exercises/README.md

 <details>
 <summary>What happens if you send a packet that is bigger than the MTU?</summary><br><b>

-With IPv4 protocol, router can fragment the PDU then sending all the fragmented PDU through the transaction.
+With IPv4 protocol, router can fragment the PDU then send all the fragmented PDU through the transaction.

-With IPv6 protocol, it issues a error to the user's computer.
+With IPv6 protocol, it issues an error to the user's computer.
 </b></details>

 <details>